 Otherwise, you can still join us for only USD 27.

 Doing business in an evolving, dynamic environment brings unique, never-before-seen challenges for business leaders.

 We have a framework that helps leaders and their teams to know what to do when they don't know what to do.
 We help teams discover and deliver innovative solutions so they can achieve their goals

-A boutique consulting firm located in Toronto, Canada and doing business globally, BridgePoint Effect provides innovation and strategy consulting that helps teams win.
+A boutique consulting firm located in Toronto, Canada and doing business globally, BridgePoint Effect provides guidance, tools and training that helps teams win.

 Our services are delivered at your-site, our-site, virtually and in blended on-site and virtual formats.

 Davis, G.A.
 (1986).
 Creativity is forever.
 4th ed.
 Dubuque, Iowa: Kendall/Hunt Publishing.

 Mamnoon, I. (2019).
 The Creative Operating System.
 Buffalo, NY : creativitycards.net.

 NowUknow (Dec 6, 2014).
 Top 7 Leonardo da Vinci inventions retrieved 2020-04-11 from https://www.youtube.com/watch?v=PwOlIGGDVjE

 Puccio, G.J., Mance, M., Murdock, M. (2011).
 Creative Leadership: Skills that drive change.
 Thousand Oaks, CA: Sage Publications.